XomaDev/IMGY/README.md

 ## HOW TO

-Initialize the `IMGYEncoder` with the parameters input file and output image
+To encode, initialize the `IMGYEncoder` with the parameters input file and output image

 ```
 IMGYEncoder encoder = new IMGYEncoder(originalFile, processedFile);